d4rc0d3x/ctfs/writeups/vulnhub/VulnOSv2/README.md

 [+]  Domain Cached Credentials - MD4(MD4(($pass)).(strtolower($username)))
 ```

 So let's do the cracking in an easy way, throwing the hash into google.
+It was very easy to retrieve the password for this hash, which is "webmin1980".

+Let's try to log in the same application again with the credentials webmin/webmin1908.
+DONE !!!
+Worked like a charm !!

+Now i've noticed that we have a new menu option called "Admin".
+Cool !!